twistlock/docs/api/descriptions/users/post.md

 2. Click **+ Add user** and enter the user's information.
 3. Click the **Save** button.

+Every Console has a project name, even if projects aren't enabled.
+If you've deployed a single stand-alone Console, it's called `Central Console`.
+If you've enabled projects, the master Console is called `Central Console`.
+Each connected tenant project has a unique name, which is specified when the project is created.

+All users are created and managed in `Central Console`.

-### cURL Request
+### cURL Requests

+The following example cURL requests show how to use this endpoint.

+#### Add a New User

 The following cURL command adds a new user to Central Console.
-When `authType` is set to `basic`, the curl command creates a "local" user that's managed by Console.
+When `authType` is set to `basic`, the system creates a "local" user that's managed in Console's database.
-If you've integrated Prisma Cloud with an identity provider, set `authType` appropriately.
+If you integrated Prisma Cloud with an identity provider, set `authType` to a supported value, such as `saml`.

 ```bash
 $ curl 'https://<CONSOLE>/api/v1/users' \